Thomasville National Bank Lowers Position in S&P Global Inc. (NYSE:SPGI)

 The business also recently announced a quarterly dividend, which will be paid on Friday, December 10th.
 Shareholders of record on Friday, November 26th will be paid a $0.77 dividend.
 The ex-dividend date of this dividend is Wednesday, November 24th.
 This represents a $3.08 annualized dividend and a yield of 0.68%.
 S&P Global’s dividend payout ratio is currently 26.55%.

 Several equities research analysts have recently issued reports on SPGI shares.
-Oppenheimer raised their target price on S&P Global from $476.00 to $550.00 and gave the company an “outperform” rating in a research report on Thursday, September 16th.
 Raymond James raised their target price on S&P Global from $457.00 to $497.00 and gave the company an “outperform” rating in a research report on Wednesday, October 27th.
 Deutsche Bank Aktiengesellschaft raised their target price on S&P Global from $450.00 to $475.00 and gave the company a “buy” rating in a research report on Friday, July 30th.
-Finally, Morgan Stanley lifted their price objective on S&P Global from $483.00 to $508.00 and gave the stock an “overweight” rating in a report on Wednesday, October 27th.
+Morgan Stanley lifted their price objective on S&P Global from $483.00 to $508.00 and gave the stock an “overweight” rating in a report on Wednesday, October 27th.
+Finally, Oppenheimer lifted their price objective on S&P Global from $476.00 to $550.00 and gave the stock an “outperform” rating in a report on Thursday, September 16th.
 Ten equities research analysts have rated the stock with a buy rating, According to data from MarketBeat, the stock currently has an average rating of “Buy” and an average target price of $469.80.

 S&P Global Company Profile